spati2/mase/REVIEW4.md

 2. Explain the following, using the above diagram:

  * Holes

+    The Holes are the pitfall regions of the diagram denoted by the symbol '-'

  * Poles

+    The poles are the mountain regions of the diagram denoted by the symbol '+'

  * Saddles

+    The saddle is the region of flat space between a pole '+' and a hole '-'.
  * Local minima

+    A point is termed as the local minima if it has the lowest value amongst all its neighbourhood values.
+The regions marked '-' are regions of local minima which may or may not be the global minima.
  * Flat

+    A flat region in the above diagram is a landscape of the chart that is completely flat.
+A value in the flat region is neither better nor worse than its neighbours.

  * Brittle

 3. Explain the following term and describe how it handles the problem of flat: Retries.

+  Sometimes it may so happen that we may get stuck in a region of the landscape where we will not make good progress(e.g. flat space).
+Instead of trying to cross this flat region in the hopes of finding a good solution at the end, it is advisable to forget everything and start from scratch again.
+This forms the basis of retries.
+Using retry we eject ourselves into another region of the landscape and begin a fresh search for a good soluton.

 4. How does the following techniques avoid the problems of local maxima?